cfeenstra67/egghead/docs/development.rst

 Documentation
 ##################

 The documentation is built using Sphinx.
 As this comes from the world of Python and uses Python to run, you'll need Python in order to build the documentation.
-Also, you'll need to install Poetry.
-The documentation & installation instructions for Poetry can be found `here <https://python-poetry.org/docs/>`_.
+Also, you'll need to `install uv <https://docs.astral.sh/uv/getting-started/installation/>`.

-Once you have poetry installed, you can install the Python dependencies by running:
+Once you have `uv` installed, you can install the Python dependencies by running:

 .. code-block:: bash

-   $ poetry install
+   $ uv sync

 You can then edit the documentation pages found in the `docs <https://github.com/cfeenstra67/egghead/tree/main/docs>`_ directory of the project.
 To generate the documentation, run: